boushphong/dsa/3. Leetcode Pattern/Heap.md

 ```

 ## Minimum Number
 This pattern aims to create an external min heap variable (empty first) to track the minimum element and updating it gradually.
-It sometimes pairs up with sorting to solve specific problems
+It sometimes pairs up with sorting to solve specific problems.

 ### [Kth Largest Element in an Array (Alternative Solution)](https://leetcode.com/problems/kth-largest-element-in-an-array)
 ```python